Reviewable/Reviewable/enterprise/operations.md

 You can rotate the RSA `REVIEWABLE_ENCRYPTION_PRIVATE_KEYS` key used for encrypting GitHub tokens, or add a new one.
 You can do this online, without entering maintenance mode.

+Note that if you choose to rotate your RSA key then you must never downgrade your server below v1243.1957, as older versions may crash in this situation.

 1. Generate a new encryption key (`openssl genrsa -out private.pem 4096`).
 2. Add the new key to the front of the `REVIEWABLE_ENCRYPTION_PRIVATE_KEYS` environment variable, comma-separated from any old keys.
 3. Restart your servers.